wildfly/quickstart/ejb-multi-server/README.md

         mvn clean install

-4. If it is necessary to invoke the client with a different WildFly version the main class can be invoked by using the following command from the root directory of this quickstart.
-Replace WILDFLY_HOME with your current installation path.
+4. If it is necessary to invoke the client with a different ${product.name} version the main class can be invoked by using the following command from the root directory of this quickstart.
+Replace ${jboss.home.name} with your current installation path.
 The output should be similar to the previous mvn executions.

-        java -cp WILDFLY_HOME/bin/client/jboss-client.jar:app-main/ejb/target/ejb-multi-server-app-main-ejb-client.jar:app-two/ejb/target/ejb-multi-server-app-two-ejb-client.jar:client/target/ejb-multi-server-client.jar org.jboss.as.quickstarts.ejb.multi.server.Client
+        java -cp ${jboss.home.name}/bin/client/jboss-client.jar:app-main/ejb/target/ejb-multi-server-app-main-ejb-client.jar:app-two/ejb/target/ejb-multi-server-app-two-ejb-client.jar:client/target/ejb-multi-server-client.jar org.jboss.as.quickstarts.ejb.multi.server.Client

 _NOTE:_

 * _If exec is called multiple times, the invocation for `app1` might use `app-oneA` and `app-oneB` node due to cluster loadbalancing._
-* _A WildFly will deny the invocation of unsecured methods of `appOne`/`appTwo` since security is enabled but the method does not include @Roles.
+* _A ${product.name} will deny the invocation of unsecured methods of `appOne`/`appTwo` since security is enabled but the method does not include @Roles.
 You need to set `default-missing-method-permissions-deny-access = false` for the `ejb3` subsystem within the domain profile `ha` and `default` to allow the method invocation.
 See the `install-domain.cli` script._

 ## Access the JSF application Inside the Main Application